 A: The U.S. Treasury has provided additional guidance on how to find and start an opportunity funds.
 The newly released proposed regulations are intended to provide investors and fund sponsors the information they need to confidently enter into new business arrangements in designated Opportunity Zones.

-A. By the end of 2018, the Treasury Department plans on issuing additional guidance on Opportunity Zones.
+A. In early 2019, the Treasury Department plans on issuing additional guidance on Opportunity Zones.
 Maryland DHCD will continue to provide updated information at http://www.dhcd.maryland.gov/opportunityzones as it becomes available.
 More information will also be available at Treasury.gov and IRS.gov.

 Department of Treasury Opportunity Zone Resources: CDFIFund - Opportunity Zones